 6 Reasons to Consider an ESOP for Your Business

-Business owners can benefit from selling his or her business to employees using an employee stock ownership plan (ESOP).
+Business owners can benefit from selling a business to employees using an employee stock ownership plan (ESOP).
 Here are 6 reasons to consider.

-Discover six reasons this structure may be the right solution for you and your business.
+There are many advantages of employee stock ownership plans.
+Discover six reasons this structure may be the right solution for you, your business, and your succession planning.

 1. If You Prefer to Sell Part of Your Business